Let's cut through the myths and spread the facts on solar!

 MYTH: Solar can only ever make a small contribution to our energy needs because it doesn't produce power at night.

-FACT: Solar already makes a significant contribution and it’s just getting started.
+FACT: Solar already makes a significant contribution.

 Solar power and energy efficiency schemes are helping cut our overall demand for electricity.
 Data released in 2011 by the Australian Energy Market Operator (AEMO) shows that overall demand for electricity in Australia actually fell for the first time in decades.